umitaltintas/system/hw3/readme.md

 switch number and check active potato switch number .
 If switch number become 0 it decrease active potato count after that it check active potato count also if it become 0 sends all fifos a finish signal which is -3 in my case.
-All of the above is inside a finite loop.
+All of the above is inside a infinite loop.

 ```c
 while (true) {